chuaqian/FSDP-Project-Group-D/README.md

 ## Features

 - **QR Code Login**: Allows users to login using a QR code generated from the site: [Bank App](https://log-in-fsdp.vercel.app/)
+- **Facial ID Login**: Allows users to login using their FaceID with enrollment done in the site: [Bank App](https://log-in-fsdp.vercel.app/)
 - **Token-based Authentication**: The QR code only contains a token (without user ID or email), enhancing security.
 - **Firestore User Verification**: The ATM verifies the user’s token by retrieving their details from Firestore.
+- **Chatbot Assistant**: Chatbot assistant that will be able to answer the user's queries relating to banking
+- **Stock Liquidation**: Utilises AlphaVantage API to retrieve the live current prices of stocks and updates
+- **Currency Exchange**: Utilises ExchangeRate API to view real-time exchange rates on the ATM
+- **Denomination**: Provides a withdrawal interface where users can choose their denomination
+- **Ticket Sale**: Displays upcoming/available events

 ## Technologies Used